yuyuankang/Auto-tuning-leveled-LSM-separation-policy/simulation-experiments/README.md

 ## Impact on SSTable Size

-To shows the sizes of SSTables after writing LSM-tree with separation policy, file_size_discuss.py shows the codes.
+To show the sizes of SSTables after writing LSM-tree with separation policy, file_size_discuss.py shows the codes.